Omnipotence paradox: Paradox is meaningless: the question is sophistry

 Another common response is that since God is supposedly omnipotent, the phrase "could not lift" does not make sense, and the paradox is meaningless.
 This may mean that the complexity involved in rightly understanding omnipotence—contra all the logical details involved in misunderstanding it—is a function of the fact that omnipotence, like infinity, is perceived at all by contrasting reference to those complex and variable things, which it is not.
-An alternative meaning, however, is that a non-corporeal God cannot lift anything, but can raise it (a linguistic pedantry)—or to use the beliefs of Hindus (that there is one God, who can be manifest as several different beings), that whilst it is possible for God to do all things, it is not possible for all his incarnations to do them.
+An alternative meaning, however, is that a non-corporeal God cannot lift anything, but can raise it (a linguistic pedantry)—or to use the beliefs of Hindus (that there is one God, who can manifest as several different beings), that whilst it is possible for God to do all things, it is not possible for all his incarnations to do them.
 As such, God could create a stone so heavy that, in one incarnation, he could not lift it, yet could do something that an incarnation that could lift the stone could not.

 The lifting a rock paradox (Can God lift a stone larger than he can carry?) uses human characteristics to cover up the main skeletal structure of the question.
 With these assumptions made, two arguments can stem from them: